Translated by A. Charles Muller

 Yet there is nothing it doesn't do.

-Being changed, they desire to act.
+Being changed, they desire to do things.

 Using the nameless uncarved block